 Seeds of Resilience for Peace and Stability

-GRP attempts to understand how seeds of resilience contribute to sustainable peace in fragile contexts.
-In particular, the initiatives explores how these ‘seeds’ may trigger transformative pathways for peace building.
+Here, we are attempting to understand how seeds of resilience contribute to sustainable peace in fragile contexts.
+In particular, this initiative explores how these seeds may trigger transformative pathways for peace building.

 This collaboration includes a range of GRP academic and non-academic partners that work in the nexus of resilience and peace building.
 Current partners include the Norwegian Institute of International Affairs, Near East Foundation, CARE, Mercy Corps, International Centre for Climate Change and Development (ICCCAD), Stockholm International Peace Research Institute (SIPRI), Institute of Development Studies (IDS), and Stockholm Resilience Centre.

-If your institution is working with resilience in the context of conflict prevention and peace building and you want to get involved or know more about this project please contact: Cibele Queiroz (firstname.lastname@example.org) or/and Albert Norström (email@example.com).
+If your institution is working with resilience in the context of conflict prevention and peace building and you want to get involved or know more about this project please contact: Cibele Queiroz.